marwask/bike-power-meter/README.md

 # Specifications
 - it supports various bike computers, sport watches and smartphone applications with Bluetooth LE and power meter support
 - ~10 hours operation time with 220mAh battery (can be optimized)
-- strain gauges mounted on left crank
+- strain gauges mounted on the left crank

 # Hardware
 - Adafruit Feather Nrf52832 - module based on nRF52832 system with Bluetooth Low Energy and rechargeable LiPol battery support